 If you have any issues please e-mail firstname.lastname@example.org

-Also if you think you have been the victim of a scam please contact the police immediately on 101 (calls cost 15p per call from any UK number).
+If you think you have been the victim of a scam please contact the police immediately on 101 (calls cost 15p per call from any UK number).

 If you wish to report a scam you can do on-line to ActionFraud who will issue you with a police reference number.